xrave110/flashloan/README.md

 ## Final Tests

-# Flashloans with brownie and pytest #4 - Expanding to new protocols Curve and Balancer and blockchains
+# Flashloans with brownie and pytest #4 - Expanding to blockchains

-## Curve class

-## Balancer class

-## Integration classes with tests

 ## Expanding to new blockchain (Polygon example)

+## Expanding to new blockchain (Avalanche example)
 ## Flashloan repo

 ### Content